 The Inns of Court offer scholarships to cover or contribute to the costs of doing either the GDL (for those students who have come from a non-law degree background and must therefore complete the conversion course) and/or the BPTC and pupillage.
-With the overall costs of these courses reaching a pretty lofty sum, together with the prestige of holding an award from one of the four Inns, it won’t come as a shock to hear the competition is extremely tough for an Inns of Court Scholarship.
-Inner Temple, for example, awarded just 101 BPTC scholarships in 2016.
+With the overall costs of these courses being so high, together with the prestige of holding an award from one of the four Inns, it won’t come as a shock to hear the competition is extremely tough for an Inns of Court Scholarship.

 Detailed instructions for how to apply for each scholarship can be found at each of the Inns’ websites.
 In general, all four of the Inns share a similar application and interviewing process.

-Putting together your scholarship applications is by no means a lastminute.com exercise.
-Applications after the stated deadline will simply NOT be considered, and references may be necessary as well (they are required for Inn membership applications).
-Check on the website you’ve got your dates right and the forms are in the correct format – they may request a hard copy of the application too.
+Putting together your scholarship applications is by no means a last-minute exercise.
+Applications after the stated deadline will simply not be considered, and references may be necessary as well (they are required for Inn membership applications).
+Check on the website you’ve got your dates right and the forms are in the correct format—they may request a hard copy of the application too.

 The Inns require shortlisted candidates for awards to attend a face-to-face interview at the Inn, and the time of year will depend on which scholarship you have applied for.
 Interviewees will be put through their paces for 15-20 minutes by an experienced scholarship panel, including some senior members from the Inn in some instances.

-The Inns generally award their scholarships based on merit alone, though financial need will be also be taken into consideration by Inner Temple and Middle Temple.
-The interview is all about seeing if you’ve got the characteristics and qualities to succeed at the Bar, and no matter which Inn you interview with they’ll all be looking for very similar qualities and potential from their prospective trainee barristers:
+The Inns generally award their scholarships based on merit alone, though financial need will be also be taken into consideration for certain awards.
+The interview is all about seeing if you’ve got the characteristics and qualities to succeed at the Bar, and no matter which Inn you interview with they’ll all be looking for very similar qualities and potential from their prospective trainee barristers.
+These include:

 - Intellectual ability – an impressive academic record coupled with an aptitude for strong analysis of facts and sound judgement;